 How to sell on Etsy

 How do you move a mountain?
-One stone at a time, they say.
+One stone at a time.
 To start selling on Etsy, first move the smallest pebble.

 Open your Etsy shop by simply heading over to Etsy.com and clicking ‘Register’ in the top right-hand corner.
 If you already have an Etsy account, you can skip this step.